This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 2 lb yellow onion (about 2-3 onions)

-• Remove from heat and add the vinegar, salt, and pepper.
+• Remove from heat and mix in the vinegar, salt, and pepper.
+Cool to room temperature, then assemble.

 2 tbsp balsamic vinegar, 1 ½ tsp kosher salt, 1 tsp freshly ground black pepper